Emery (band): History

-Early years (2000–2010)
+2000s: Formation and peak years

-Emery formed in 2001 in Rock Hill, South Carolina, but moved to Seattle, Washington, in search of a better musical environment.
+Emery formed in 2001 in Rock Hill, South Carolina, but moved to Seattle in search of a better musical environment.
 The band was named after a first grader that Toby Morrell met while working as an intern for a teacher in college.
-The four members in the band at the time, Toby Morrell (vocals/guitar), Devin Shelton (drums), Matt Carter (guitar/keyboards), and Joel "Chopper" Green (bass) left Rock Hill, South Carolina, for Seattle on September 11, the day of the terrorist attacks; they found out about the attacks when they stopped at a Cracker Barrel restaurant in North Carolina.
+The four members in the band at the time, Toby Morrell (vocals/guitar), Devin Shelton (drums), Matt Carter (guitar/keyboards), and Joel "Chopper" Green (bass) left Rock Hill for Seattle on September 11, the day of the terrorist attacks; they found out about the attacks when they stopped at a Cracker Barrel restaurant in North Carolina.
 Most of the members are from the bands Sachul, Joe 747, Simply Waynes and Oogie Brown.
 After a little while Seth Studley, who was one of the original members of the band, broke out of a serious relationship and followed them to Seattle and resumed his post as drummer.
 Because Seth took over drums, Devin took the position of guitarist.

-After making Emerald City their new home in Seattle, Washington, Emery signed a record deal with Tooth & Nail Records, also of Seattle, in 2002.
+After making Emerald City their new home in Seattle, Emery signed a record deal with Tooth & Nail Records, also of Seattle, in 2002.
 Wasting no time, Emery paired up with producer/engineer Ed Rose and worked on their debut album, The Weak's End.
 It was produced at the Black Lodge Studio in Eudora, Kansas.
 The record was released in January 2004 by Tooth & Nail Records.
 Emery toured extensively to promote their new release.

 While touring, Seth Studley decided to leave the band in order to get married and Emery had to look for a new drummer.
 While touring with Haste the Day, Dave Powell was brought out to audition.
 Powell was officially put in the band in November 2005.
 Powell originally played in the Indianapolis-based metalcore/hardcore band The Bowels of Judas.

 Soon after touring, Emery went back into the studio to record their next record with production done by Aaron Sprinkle this time around.
 The band took five weeks in recording sessions.
 The Question was released on August 2, 2005.
 "Studying Politics" was released as the album's first single with a video emerging on June 29, 2005.
 On November 21, 2006, Emery re-released The Question, adding a DVD, five acoustic versions of previously recorded songs and two new demo tracks, which were produced by Matt Carter.
 The DVD included a documentary film of Emery, live songs and bonus footage.